moblets/m-fidelity-card/readme.md

 | required_if       | JSON object with field name, matched value and boolean for 'hide' (default is false) | any type  | the field become available if another field is filled with the matched value. |

 ### 2.5 [feed.js]
 This file is used by the server to serve the feed for the Moblet.
-Universo App-API and NorMA use this [NodeJs] file to get the data needed by the Moblet.
+Moblets App-API and NorMA use this [NodeJs] file to get the data needed by the Moblet.

 The ```feed``` function is mandatory and receive as param the stored config in the DB.